Arizona Department of Homeland Security

 The Arizona Department of Homeland Security (AZDOHS) is a state agency within the executive branch of the Arizona state government designed to develop, coordinate, and implement of a state policy to secure the state of Arizona from terrorist threat or attack.
-AZDOHS manages federal homeland security grants related to terrorism prevention and hazard management.
+AZDOHS manages federal homeland security grants related to terrorism prevention and hazard management and protects Arizona's governmental entities from cybersecurity threats.

 Arizona is divided into five homeland security regions grouped together by counties: